linclab/ltlwdp/README.md

 torchvision==0.6.0
 ```

-Code for convolutional models in Appendix B is in "conv" directory.
+Code for convolutional models in Appendix B is in the "conv" directory.